publiccodenet/about/activities/finance-management/reporting.md

 ## Annual financial statement

-Our first financial year runs from 1 July 2019 - 31 December 2020.
-The Operations Coordinator is working closely with the bookkeeper to produce the statement.
-An ANBI has to publish the financial statement on our website.
-The financial statement may concern the following information:
+The Operations Coordinator is responsible for producing the annual financial statement (Jaarverslag), in close collaboration with our bookkeeper.
+The financial statement should include the following information:

 * The balance sheet
 * The profit and loss statement